 Approximately six months after the unit was given the QIP template, the QSU submits the partially complete QIP and the QRG report to GASPQA for consideration at the committee's next meeting.
-ULSU governance officers (President, Chair Management Committee and Chair Student Council) will attend the meeting for this agenda item to facilitate independent oversight of the implementation of the QIP by ULSU's own governance body.
-The General Manager, who is responsible for project managing the implementation of the QIP, is invited to deliver a short presentation at the meeting.
-While the General Manager may wish to provide an initial commentary on the QRG report, the presentation will focus on the level 1 recommendations only, the unit's response to those recommendations, specific implementation progress made to date and planned actions, as appropriate.
+ULPSU governance officers (President, member of Executive and Student Council representative) will attend the meeting for this agenda item to facilitate independent oversight of the implementation of the QIP by the ULPSU's own governance body.
+The ULPSU President, who is responsible for project managing the implementation of the QIP, is invited to deliver a short presentation at the meeting.
+While the President may wish to provide an initial commentary on the QRG report, the presentation will focus on the level 1 recommendations only, the unit's response to those recommendations, specific implementation progress made to date and planned actions, as appropriate.
 The presentation is then followed by a question-and-answer session with the committee members.